ARCHIVED-mean-stack/session-11/README.md

 module.exports = mongoose.model('Recipe', RecipeSchema);
 ```

 This schema makes sure we're getting and setting well-formed data to and from the Mongo collection.
+We're starting out with a simple String element.

 The last line creates the Recipe model object, with built in Mongo interfacing methods.
 We'll refer to this Recipe object in other files.